 The 2020 ESRI invites researchers and practitioners from neurosciences, clinical and social sciences and humanities to participate in interdisciplinary dialogue with contemplative scholars and practitioners.
 It aims to deepen the understanding of each approach and to foster cross-fertilisation between them.

 Attendees of the ESRI are eligible to apply for the Francisco J. Varela Awards for Contemplative research.
 Click here for more information about the European Varela Awards (EVAs).

-ESRI is a summer school where scientists, educators, professionals and researchers working in the field of contemplative science can assemble as a community to share ideas, experiences, and knowledge from their lives and work.
-With its unique format, ESRI facilitates cross-disciplinary dialogue, and collaboration to advance the training of a new generation of interdisciplinary scholars and researchers.
+The ESRI provides a summer school/retreat environment where scientists, educators, professionals and researchers working in the field of contemplative science can assemble as a community to share ideas, experiences, and knowledge from their lives and work.
+With its unique format, the ESRI facilitates cross-disciplinary dialogue, and collaboration to advance the training of a new generation of scholars and researchers.